Cape bunting: Taxonomy

-There are a ten subspecies.
-They differ in plumage, but all have the distinctive head pattern and rufous in the wings.
+The subspecies differ in plumage, but all have the distinctive head pattern and rufous in the wings.
 The north-eastern race E. c. vincenti is very dark above, and slaty below.
-It has reduced chestnut on the wing coverts.
-It is now usually raised to species status as Vincent's bunting, Emberiza vincenti, however some taxonomists still consider it to be conspecific.
+It has reduced chestnut on the wing coverts and has sometimes been raised to species status as Vincent's bunting, Emberiza vincenti.

 Description

 The Cape bunting is 16 cm long.
 The adult has a black crown, white supercilium and black-bordered white ear coverts.
 The upperparts are grey brown with some dark streaks, and the wing coverts are chestnut.
 The tail is darker chestnut, and the underparts are grey with a pale throat.
 The sexes are very similar, but females may have a buff tone to the white head markings.
 Young birds have duller chestnut wings, a less distinct head pattern, and heavier streaking extending on to the breast and flanks.
 The call is an ascending zzoo-zeh-zee-zee.
 The song is a loud chirping chup chup chup chup chee chhep chu.
 E. c. vincenti has a simple tre-re-ret tre-re-ret song.